 But the 71-year-old is also a player of great subtlety and invention, breathing new life into the saxophone, clarinet and taragato.
 From his transcendent solo performances to his Japanese trio Yatagarasu, Brötzmann is currently making some of the greatest music of his life.
 His duo (pictured) with superhuman drummer Paal Nilssen-Love (The Thing, Atomic) is not to be missed.

-A festival of underground, experimental and international music.
-Counterflows marries the local to the international with artists from around the world collaborating with homegrown talent in spaces across Glasgow.
-The 2019 line-up is yet to be revealed but last year included Usurper, Zywizna, WIDT, Cucina Povera, Glarc…
+A festival of underground, experimental and international music, Counterflows marries the local to the international with artists from around the world collaborating with homegrown talent across Glasgow.

 The opening evening of Counterflows brings original, genre-defying music ranging from Gareth Dickson's haunting acoustic guitar, to the 'avant blues' of Suzanne Langille and Loren Connors, and the Japanese Blues star, Kan Mikami, reunited in a performance with Alex Neilson.

 As Counterflows moves later into Friday night it presents psychedelic Scandinavian sounds from the Finnish duo, Jarse, followed by experimental home-grown hip hop from Hector Bizerk who promise to deliver an electrifying acoustic performance with drums from Audrey and rap from Louie.

 Counterflows presents a screening of A Day in the Mouth, a documentary series in six episodes by the experimental Finnish musician and film-maker, Sami Sanpakkila (aka Es), founder of Fonal Records.
 The event will be introduced by Francis McKee, CCA director, and musician and artist Jari from the Finnish duo Jarse.